fabiolnh/reactive-programming/README.md

   * Ways:
     1) Light Weight Threads (Coroutines).
 Ex: Go, Kotlin
     2) Reactive in an Interservices level (using a broker - messaging)
-    3) Reactive in a Service level (reactive programming)
+    3) Reactive in a Service level (Reactive Programming)

 - Observations
   * Reactive Program is not a paradigm (functional, structural, object oriented)